GispoCoding/QGISDigitransitGeocoding/README.md

 ## Usage

+As of 03.04.2023 the Digitransit API requires an subscription key.
+This subscription key (API key) can be acquired from https://portal-api.digitransit.fi/.
+In order to use the plugin, you must set a global variable in QGIS using the following steps:

+1. In QGIS, press Settings > Options.
+2. Switch to the Variables tab.
+3. Add a new variable by clicking the plus (+) sign.
+4. Name the variable "DIGITRANSIT_API_KEY" (without the quotation marks).
+5. Copy the API key to your clipboard.
+6. Paste your API key as the value of the newly created variable.

 There are two alternative ways to use the plugin: to geocode an individual Finnish address / place or to geocode a list of addresses / places (given as a CSV file).